 General information about BMJ’s Open Access program, including copyright policies and institutional memberships, is available via our author website.

-JIM charges $40/printed page unless the author is a verified American Federation for Medical Research (AFMR) member at the time of submission.
+Journal of Investigative Medicine charges $40/printed page unless the author is a verified American Federation for Medical Research (AFMR) member at the time of submission.
 In addition, a color publication charge of $400 will be levied for any color printing requested (color images are free online, but the author must provide two files per figure if they do not want to be charged for color printing).

 Please review the below article type specifications including the required article lengths, illustrations, table limits and reference counts.
 The word count excludes the title page, abstract, tables, acknowledgements, contributions and references.
 Manuscripts should be as succinct as possible.